Welcome to IMT and I look forward to meeting you at the IMT boot camp.

 The boot camp was an exciting new addition to physician training in Scotland in 2019.
 Once again, we will be bringing together trainees and faculty from all regions for three days of intensive education hosted by the Scottish Centre for Simulation based at Forth Valley Royal Hospital (FVRH) in Larbert.

 The information here is important, please read it carefully.

 Approximately four weeks before your allocated boot camp you will receive an email containing a link to the essential pre-course questionnaire.
 Completion of the questionnaire confirms your place on the allocated boot camp, so please complete it as early as possible.
-It should take less than ten minutes and you will not be able to attend boot camp unless it has been completed two weeks beforehand.
+It should take less than ten minutes and you will not be able to attend boot camp unless it has been completed and submitted two weeks beforehand.
 If you do not receive the email within a fortnight of your allocated boot camp, please check your spam messages and then contact me directly.

-Here are details of three local hotels.
-You are, of course, welcome to find alternatives or stay with friends or family.
 Please note that the funding for all aspects of the boot camp (including travel, accommodation and subsistence) is in addition to your usual study leave budget and will not impact on other claims over the course of IMT.

 All trainees are required to be at the Scottish Centre for Simulation at FVRH by 8.30 am on the first day of the boot camp.

 Directions to the Scottish Centre for Simulation Centre.